 How are they diagnosed?

 To find out if you have fibroids, your doctor will ask about your symptoms.
-He or she will do a pelvic exam to check the size of your uterus.
+Your doctor will do a pelvic exam to check the size of your uterus.
 Your doctor may do an ultrasound or other tests to see inside your uterus.
 You may have blood tests to look for other problems.

 How are uterine fibroids treated?

-For mild symptoms of fibroids or if you're near menopause, you don't need to do anything.
-If you have pain and heavy bleeding, try a nonprescription medicine like ibuprofen, or ask about birth control pills.
-If you're near menopause, medicines can help treat symptoms.
-For severe problems, procedures can shrink or remove fibroids.
+If you have fibroid symptoms that don't bother you or if you're near menopause, you may not need to do anything.
+If you have pain and heavy bleeding, try a nonprescription medicine like ibuprofen, or ask about other medicines.
+Procedures can also be done to help shrink or remove fibroids.

 Health Tools help you make wise health decisions or take action to improve your health.